 With regards to admission, each department has its own process and deadlines but makes use of a common application form.
-The lack of full standardization of the process can sometimes be problematic for the OGSS, which has not always been made aware of departmental decisions in a timely fashion.
-The OGSS is committed to finding ways to improve the admissions process.
+The lack of full standardization of the process creates an administrative burden for the OGSS and some confusion for graduate students.
+The OGSS is committed to finding ways to improve the admissions process. viii

-Almost all graduate students during their first two years serve as teaching assistants as part of their service to the University and their training as future professionals in their fields.
+All graduate students engage in teaching activities as part of their service to the University and their training as future professionals in their fields.
 The Director of Graduate Studies organizes an annual Graduate Pedagogy course for arriving students designed to ease their transition from student to teacher.
 Only rarely do graduate students teach a course on their own; more commonly they serve as teaching assistants.
 In either case, they receive close mentoring from their faculty advisor.
 (For more on graduate students at Wesleyan, see Standard 6.)